Close

 Using a Dremel to hollow out the inside of the bottom shell quickly turned into an ugly JB-welded mess, and there was still no good way to firmly mount the motherboard to it.

-So while I thought about the case, I continued to worked on wiring the original front controller ports to a Mayflash Gamecube-to-USB adapter.
-I found a connector with the proper pitch that allowed me to interface with the original controller port board
+While pondering the bottom shell issue, work continued on wiring the original front controller ports to a GameCube controller USB adapter.
+A connector with the correct pitch was spec'd out that allowed an interface to be established with the original controller port board.

-I was able to get it to function in both PC (D-Input) and Wii-U mode in Dolphin.
-With a lack of USB ports on the motherboard, I thought it would be a good idea to install some additional USB ports in the memory card slots, so I designed a custom PCB to handle that using the very low-profile tinkerBOY 4-Port USB Hub.
-There is only one internal USB 2.0 header on the motherboard, so the Mayflash uses one port and the 4-port USB hub uses the other.
+The controllers being passed through to the USB adapter was a success, and was able to get the adapter to function in both PC (D-Input) and Wii-U mode in Dolphin.
+Because of a lack of USB ports on the motherboard, a custom PCB was designed to handle the addition of 4 ports in the memory card slots using a third party low-profile USB hub.
+There is only one internal USB 2.0 header on the motherboard, so the GameCube controller USB adapter uses one port and the 4-port USB hub uses the other.

-I realized I was going to need a 3D printer to make this build clean, so I picked up an Ender 3 v2.
-After many tweaks to match the curvature of both the inside and outside of the front panel, I was able to print some standoffs and USB port covers.
+A 3D printer was necessary to make the build clean looking.
+After many tweaks to match the curvature of both the inside and outside of the front panel, some standoffs and USB port covers were produced.

-I also now had a solution for the bottom shell.
-Only a few prints were required to get the base very close to the original shape.
-I then worked on adding access to the motherboard I/O and a slot for the front controller port panel to rest in.
+The bottom shell was also designed, and only a few prints were required to get the base very close to the original shape.
+Motherboard I/O access and a slot for the front controller port panel to rest in were also added.

-I then had to design some standoffs to go from the original Gamecube screw posts in the top half of the case to the PC motherboard's mounting pattern.
+Standoffs for the original GameCube screw posts were needed to adapt the top half of the case to the PC motherboard's mounting pattern.
 A cover was also printed that goes above the motherboard rear I/O shield, and has mounting holes for the WiFi and Bluetooth antennas.

 Features

-• Functional controller ports using Mayflash USB adapter
+• Functional controller ports using GameCube controller to USB adapter

 • Added 4 USB ports to front panel